-The types of perks range company-decided programmatic items like vacation time and Summer Fridays, to company-purchased items like a free lunch, an onsite gym, or travel stipends.
+The types of perks range company-decided programmatic items like pet-friendly offices and Summer Fridays, to company-purchased items like a catered meals, onsite gyms, or travel stipends.

-People also refer to them as fringe benefits.
+People sometimes refer to them as fringe benefits.

 Everybody understands what a salary is, bonuses are, and most people understand benefits.
 But company perks?
 Not so much.